Authors: Jiacai Liu Yingru Li*† Yuqian Fu Jiawei Wang Qian Liu Yu Shen†*

 We examined the code and confirmed that our agent loop follows a token-in-token-out process.

-We tuned the hyperparameters beta1
+We tuned the hyperparameters beta1 and beta2 in the Adam optimizer.

 We also applied batch normalization to the advantages to balance the updates.